andreotta/fortigate/README.md

-# fortigate
+# fortigate CLI spreadsheet
-Some Fortigate stuff
+Help you to rememeber CLI commands.